 Looking to improve your overhead stability to achieve a turkish get up?
 Overhead stability requires multiple moving body parts working together in synchrony.
 Without adequate motion, stability, strength, and power in the right places, you run the risk of exposing other body regions to excessive strain.
 As a result, you may be limiting yourself to reach your true performance potential as a fitness athlete.
 With that being said, addressing overhead stability requires a multi-dimensional approach, while taking out the guesswork and truly identifying your limiting factor to performance.
 We have blended science with our clinical expertise to provide you with the ultimate proven solution, we know it will help you too!
 Learn more HERE!

-Learn The Turkish Get Up: The Trunk Side Bend
+The Trunk Side Bend

 What is Trunk Side Bend?
 What is this hip motion you speak of?
 Having adequate trunk side-bend (lateral flexion) range of motion (ROM) is necessary to get into the windmill position that you’ll see in the video.
 Having adequate hip ROM will help to limit excessive back movement, which can help limit excess stress or strain on your spine.
 Specifically, you want to make sure you have enough hip abduction ROM (you can appreciate this with the side that has the knee on the ground), hip flexion ROM, and hip external rotation ROM (you can appreciate this with the side that has the knee up).
 The hip joint is a very stable, yet also mobile joint that is able to move in 3 planes of movement.
 Click HERE to gain a further understanding of hip joint biomechanics.

-Learn The Turkish Get Up: Wrist Strength And Lunge Mechanics
+Wrist Strength And Lunge Mechanics

 Don’t forget about wrist strength and lunge skills!
 Can you tolerate loading your wrist?
 What is your grip strength like?
 Can you perform alternating reverse lunges with good form while holding a weight overhead?
 These are all important questions to ask and movements to test (see 1:30 and 2:10 for details).
 If you find that either aspect of these movements is difficult for you, there are also ways to break them down individually to improve them before progressing to the entire TGU (also shown towards the end of the video)!